HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-15-economics-of-software-correctness.md

 You have probably never written a significant piece of correct software.

 That's not a value judgement.
 It's certainly not a criticism of your competence.
 I can say with almost complete confidence that every non-trivial piece of software I have written contains at least one bug.
-You <em>might</em> have written small libraries that are essentially bug free, but the chances of you having written whole programs which are are tantamount to zero.
+You *might* have written small libraries that are essentially bug free, but the chance that you have written a non-trivial bug free program is tantamount to zero.

 I don't even mean this in some pedantic academic sense.
 I'm talking about behaviour where if someone spotted it and pointed it out to you you would probably admit that it's a bug.
 It might even be a bug that you cared about.